jmerali3/Ocean_Flow/README.md

 The [Indian Ocean Dipole](https://en.wikipedia.org/wiki/Indian_Ocean_Dipole) is a temperature anomaly in which the eastern and western regions of the Indian Ocean are extremely negatively correlated, which has far-reaching climate impacts that can be felt as far as South America through its impact on El Nino.

 Nothing this impactful exists in the data we have, but it is a good exercise to see if there are some long-range correlations in this data.
-The algorithm uses random sampling instead of calculating a (504x555)<sup>2</sup> correlation matrix and is explained in more detail in the docstring of the function titled find_dipoles in OceanFlow.py
+The algorithm uses random sampling instead of calculating a (504x555)<sup>2</sup> correlation matrix and is explained in more detail in the docstring of the function titled [find_dipoles](https://github.com/jmerali3/Ocean_Flow/blob/841ab6ee56a8293ac6b4aa72879ae368686fe1c4/OceanFlow.py#L47).

 <p align="center">
 <img src="OceanFlowImages/Dipoles.png" width="500">